This post may contain affiliate links. Read full disclosure.

 - Let eggs boil 6 minutes.
-Turn off the heat, but keep pot on the hot burner.
+Turn off the heat, but keep the pot on the hot burner with the lid on.
 Let eggs sit in the pot 6 minutes longer.
-Remove the lid.

-- Drain off the hot water.
+- Remove the lid.
+Drain the hot water.
 Fill the pot with cold water and add lots of ice.
 Let eggs chill for 6 minutes in the ice-water bath.
 This stops the eggs from cooking so they’ll be easier to peel.
-Do not drain off the water.
+Don’t drain the water.

-- Working with 1 egg at a time, remove egg from the pot of cold water.
+- Work with 1 egg at a time.
+Remove egg from the pot of cold water.
 Crush the shell at the bottom to loosen it up.
 Submerge cracked egg into the pot of cold water.
 Remove the shell.
 It almost glides right off!

 KITCHEN SMARTS: If the pot used for boiling the eggs is not large enough for the ice water bath, fill a large bowl with ice.
 Transfer the eggs to the bowl.